 Another way to avoid rust all together is to select aluminum instead of steel.
 We want the gates and doors we design and build to forever be our artistic contribution to your ranch, driveway, or home.
 It is a bit more of an investment on the front end, but aluminum will never rust.

+There is a misconception that aluminum is too thin and light to be a durable gate.
+That is just not true.
 We are fans of aluminum, but I’ll save more on that for a future blog post.

 What are your concerns about paint?
 What other reasons have you heard for powder coating?
 What do you think about a force-rusted finish or aluminum?
+Did we convince you to prefer paint?

 We look forward to any comments or questions.